rchereji/Workshop_Argentina_2018/README.md

-# Workshop - Argentina 2018
+# Workshop - Argentina, November 2018
+To code along with me, you will need to install a few required bioinformatics packages on your computer.
+Unfortunately, these packages cannot run directly in Windows, so it is recommended to use a Mac or a linux computer.

-To code along with me, please download this repo and install Anaconda (https://www.anaconda.com/download/) and R (https://cloud.r-project.org/).
+If you are using a Mac or a linux computer, please download this repo and install Anaconda (https://www.anaconda.com/download/) and R (https://cloud.r-project.org/).

 After installing Anaconda and R, you will need to install a few extra packages.
-Please follow the following steps:
+Please follow these steps:

-1. Install Bash kernel for Jupyter notebooks.
+1. Install a Bash kernel for Jupyter notebooks.
 Open a terminal and run:
 ```
 pip install bash_kernel
 python -m bash_kernel.install
 ```

-2. Install R kernel for Jupiter notebooks.
+2. Install an R kernel for Jupiter notebooks.
 Open R in the terminal (type: R <return>) and run:
 ```r
 install.packages('devtools')
 devtools::install_github('IRkernel/IRkernel')